 - the management of company sites, aiming at the optimisation of spaces through the consolidation of smaller offices into larger sites, the reduction of energy consumption and the use of natural resources, as well as the curbing of waste production and its correct disposal;

-- the management of business travel involves the reduction of business trips through greater recourse to smartworking, teleconferencing and training via e-learning.
-We also prioritise the use of public transport to reduce the use of private vehicles
+- the management of business travel involves the reduction of business trips through greater recourse to smartworking and training via e-learning.
+We also prioritise the use of public transport to reduce the use of private vehicles.

-Our EMS comprises around 60 Group company sites and over 350 local offices, covering 45% of Generali’s employees.
-The monitoring of our environmental performances related to business travel is broader in scope, covering 65% of the employees.
+Our EMS comprises around 65 Group company sites and many local offices, covering the 53% of Generali’s employees.
+The monitoring of our environmental performances related to business travel is broader in scope, covering 71% of the employees.
 The monitoring of environmental performance is subject to internal and independent third party audits: more information on the verification activities can be found in the Independent Auditors' Report on the Consolidated Non-Financial Statement in the Annual Integrated Report.

-In terms of geography, our EMS includes the seven countries in which the majority of Group personnel are concentrated: Austria, France, Germany, Italy, Czech Republic, Spain and Switzerland, but our commitment to improving environmental performances is global and regards all of the countries in which we are present.
+In terms of geography, our EMS includes the 12 countries in which the majority of Group personnel are concentrated: Argentina, Austria, France, Germany, Hungary, Italy, Czech Republic, Poland, Serbia, Slovak Republic, Spain and Switzerland, but our commitment to improving environmental performances is global and regards all of the countries in which we are present.

 We involve our stakeholders in environmental and climate protection to promote system change and achieve results on a wider scale.
 As such, we also promote the preservation of the environment in the relationships with our customers (product ecology and customer ecology), issuers (investment ecology) and suppliers (procurement ecology).